Tim Walenn: Prisoner of war

 Serving with B Flight of No. 25 Operational Training Unit, Walenn took off in a Wellington Mark Ic bomber (serial number N2805) from RAF Finningley at 1955 hours on the night of 10 September 1941 to bomb the Misson ranges.
 At 0531 hours on the morning of 11 September, the bomber was hit by anti-aircraft fire and had to be abandoned.
 It crashed in Rotterdam's Ijsselhaven.
 The entire crew of five bailed out safely.
 Walenn was captured and sent to Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland).
 He became a well-known character in the prison camp system for his skilful drawing, as well as for his enormous handlebar moustache which had to be shaved off for the escape due to its unmistakable RAF style.

 "Great Escape"

 For the Great Escape operation, he used his artistic ability as head of forgery.
-His team produced forged passports, movement orders, railway documentation and all manner of identity papers to move about Germany.
+His team (including fellow artist Ley Kenyon) produced forged passports, movement orders, railway documentation and all manner of identity papers to move about Germany.
 Walenn was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now famous as "the Great Escape".